DARIAH-DE/TopicsExplorer/README.md

 2. Unzip the archive, e.g. using [7-zip](http://www.7-zip.org/).
 3. Run the app by double-clicking the file `DARIAH Topics Explorer`.

-> If you are on a Mac and get an error message saying that the file is from an “unidentified developer”, you can override it by holding control while double-clicking.
-The error message will still appear, but you will be given an option to run the file anyway.

 Linux users **have to** use the source code and install some dependencies, but Windows and macOS users can of course also do this:

 1. Go to the [release-section](https://github.com/DARIAH-DE/TopicsExplorer/releases/latest) and download the **source code** as ZIP archive.